jagodki/Offline-MapMatching/README.md

 ### Clip Network
 <img src="screenshots/cn_call.png"><br>
-- this functions can be used to preprocess your network
+- this function can be used to preprocess your network
 - the network will be clipped with a buffer around the trajectory (trajectory will be converted to a linestring first)
 - the tool provides an explanation for each entry directly in the dialog
 - the plugin will not run correctly, if at least one entry is not filled